GrzybDev/Brainfuck/README.md

 ## Setup

 After cloning this repository:
-- Run `qmake Brainfuck.pro` in order to generate Makefile's
+- Run `cmake -G "CodeBlocks - MinGW Makefiles" path_to_repo` in order to generate Makefile's
-- Run `make` in order to build it
+- Run `cmake` in order to build it

 ## Features
 - Execute any code written in Brainfuck